cmoesgaard/curl/tests/FILEFORMAT.md

 ### `<stripfile4>`

 ### `<upload>`
-the contents of the upload data curl should have sent
+the contents of the upload data carl should have sent

 ### `<valgrind>`
 disable - disables the valgrind log check for this test